ymaurer/cdx-summarize/README.md

   --compact             do not output fields that are 0 --format {cdxj,cdx7,cdxNbams}
-                        force use of cdx format (cdxNbams = N b a m s)
+                        force use of cdx format (cdxNbams = N b a m s) --encoding ENCODING   encoding, e.g. iso-8859-1 (default is your locale's defaut encoding, probably utf-8 on Linux).
+All CDX files have to have the same encoding
 ```

 # combine-summary